 The arsenic concentration of 75.1 mg/kg exceeded the Residential and Industrial SRVs (11 mg/kg and 20 mg/kg, respectively) at location FD-SB-C3.
 Arsenic concentrations also exceeded SLV at three locations (FD-SB-G5; FL-SB-02; FL-SB-08); however, these detections were below or within their background range as discussed in Section 4.3.
+Arsenic was also detected at concentrations in groundwater samples collected in the vicinity of these samples; however it is important to note that the waste material underlying the cover soils may be a contributor to the arsenic detections in groundwater.

-The BaP-equivalent concentration exceeded the SLVs in samples collected from three locations (TS-SB-03, FD-SB-C3; FL-SB-07)
+The BaP-equivalent concentration exceeded the SLVs in samples collected from three locations (TS-SB-03, FD-SB-C3; FL-SB-07).

-Benzene concentrations exceeded the SLVs at one location (FL-SB-13)
+The benzene SLV was exceeded at one location (FL-SB-13).
+Benezene was also detected at concentrations above drinking water standards in locations at both the Dump and Landfill; however, it is important to note that the waste material underlying the cover soils may be a contributor to the arsenic detections in groundwater.

-DRO was detected at every location; however, DRO concentrations exceeded 100 mg/kg (the Unregulated Fill guidance) at only 4 of the 23 locations (TS-SB-03, FD-SB-F2; FL-SB-03; FL-SB-13).
-DRO concentrations ranged from 3 to 458 mg/kg, and the mean concentration was 72 mg/kg.
+DRO was detected at every location; however, DRO concentrations exceeded 100 mg/kg (the Unregulated Fill guidance concentration) at only 4 of the 23 locations (TS-SB-03, FD-SB-F2; FL-SB-03; FL-SB-13).
+DRO concentrations ranged from 3 to 458 mg/kg and the mean concentration was 72 mg/kg.

 Lead was detected above 100 mg/kg at one location (TS-SB-03).

-One or more reuse criteria were exceeded at 6 of the 23 sample locations.
+One or more potential reuse criteria were exceeded at 6 of the 23 sample locations.
 These sample locations were not grouped within a particular area of the Site, but, rather, appeared to be randomly distributed.

+The alternatives for landfill closure under consideration include excavation, staging, and reuse of the cover soil.
+In light of the planned large-scale soil handling, the average concentrations in cover soil are anticipated to be a suitable measure for assessing risks.
+The average contaminant concentrations for the cover soil do not exceed any of the conservative criteria.

+Given the relatively low concentrations of contaminants present in the cover soil and the expected future land uses, it is believed that the cover soil is suitable for reuse as part of the remedial alternatives under consideration for the Site.

 Groundwater Investigation

 Groundwater monitoring has been periodically conducted at the Site dating back to the 1970s.
-Over that time, the well network, sampling details, and sample parameters have evolved.
-The purpose of this section is to summarize the current monitoring well network (which consists of wells conducted as part of this investigation as well as those installed historically), discuss the recent investigation activities, and summarize the results of the recent investigation activities.
+Over that time, the monitoring well network, sampling details, and sample parameters have evolved.
+The purpose of this section is to summarize the current monitoring well network (which consists of wells constructed as part of this investigation as well as those installed historically), discuss the recent investigation activities, and summarize the results of the recent investigation activities.
 Previous groundwater monitoring results help inform the understanding of the Site, but the results are not included in the discussion in this section.

 Monitoring Well Network

-The monitoring well network consists of a total of 40 wells (including the wells installed during the Phase B investigation).
-The Monitoring Well Network Matrix (Table 8) provides construction details for the well network.
-The monitoring well locations are shown in Figure 8.
+The current monitoring well network consists of 40 wells (including the wells installed during the Phase B investigation).
+The Monitoring Well Network Matrix (Table 9) provides construction details for the well network.
+The monitoring well locations are shown on Figure 8.
 For the purpose of discussion and interpretation, the wells are organized into the following three groupings:

-Perched – These wells are screened at depths where water or leachate was encountered above the groundwater table.
-Typically the bottom of the well screens sit on the top of the bedrock surface or at the bottom of waste.
-These wells vary somewhat, but generally have low well volumes and recharge capacity.
+Perched – These wells are screened at depths where water or leachate was encountered above the regional groundwater table.
+The bottoms of the well screens are either on the bedrock surface or at the bottom of waste and generally low well volumes and recharge capacity have been observed during sampling events.